pbendersky/pbendersky.github.io/source/_posts/2013-05-18-cocoapods-for-internal-libraries.markdown

 date: 2013-05-18 13:55
 comments: true
 categories: [Cocoa, Development]
+description: "How to use CocoaPods to manage internal / private libraries"
+keywords: "cocoapods, internal libraries, private libraries"
 ---
 [CocoaPods] is a great way to manage dependencies (mostly open source code) in your iOS or OS X project.
 It implements a [Gemfile] like configuration file (called a [Podfile]) where you declare your dependencies